-- On the Cache analysis tab, click Immediate Analysis.
+- On the Cache analysis tab, click Analyze.

 - In the dialog box that appears, specify the node and analysis method.

 - Click OK.
 The system performs cache analysis and displays the analysis status.
 You can click Refresh to update the analysis status.

 - Basic information: displays basic information about an instance such as the basic attributes and cache analysis method.

 - Details: displays the details about an instance or a node, such as the memory usage, distribution of keys, memory usage and distribution of elements in keys, distribution of key expiration time, and ranking of big keys.

 Bloom filter-related API operations, such as BF.ADD, on existing instances of ApsaraDB for Redis 4.0 are only for internal use.
 These API operations are no longer supported by new ApsaraDB for Redis 4.0 and later instances.
 Therefore, if you call Bloom filter-related API operations, cache analysis fails and unknown errors may occur.
 We recommend that you change the instance to a performance-enhanced instance of ApsaraDB for Redis Enhanced Edition (Tair) that supports the optimized Bloom filter.